SEFSC/FATES-ATI-FrameXtraction/_docs/howto.md

 By default, the `bundle exec jekyll serve` command will serve the site on your machine at:

-[http://localhost:4000/SEFSC-FATES-documentation-jekyll-skeleton/](http://localhost:4000/SEFSC-FATES-documentation-jekyll-skeleton/){:target="_blank" rel="noopener"}
+[http://localhost:4000/SEFSC-documentation-jekyll-skeleton/](http://localhost:4000/SEFSC-documentation-jekyll-skeleton/){:target="_blank" rel="noopener"}

-Once you have the site running, you will want to modify the settings found in the `_config.yml` and `_config_dev.yml` files to change the site URL from "SEFSC-FATES-documentation-jekyll-skeleton" to a URL of your choosing, and make other modifications as appropriate.
+Once you have the site running, you will want to modify the settings found in the `_config.yml` and `_config_dev.yml` files to change the site URL from "SEFSC-documentation-jekyll-skeleton" to a URL of your choosing, and make other modifications as appropriate.

 See the [Editing and configuring your documtenation site](#editing-and-configuring-your-documentation-site) section for futher explanation of these and other important theme files to familiarize yourself with and modify as appropriate.